borikovacs1-dev/inflation_in_V4/README.md

 Date: 07.10.2025.

 ## Description of the project:
-This is a README template describing the inflation analysis for Central-Eastern European (CEE) countries.
+This is a README template describing the inflation analysis for Central-Eastern European (CEE) countries project.
 The goal is to creat a reproducible project analysing inflation data.
-The main goal of the project is to be able to visualize and compare the evolution of inflation and core inflation in CEE countries between 2015 and 2025.
+This project visualizes and compares the evolution of inflation and core inflation in CEE countries between 2015 and 2025.

 ## Data:
 Eusostat collects and assembles monthly inflation rates for all members of the European Union.
 This is the Harmonizes Index of Consumer Prices (HICP), which is a standardized measure of inflation across all member states.
 It is an economic indicator that measures the change over time of the prices of consumer goods and services acquired by households.